sourceryinstitute/smart-pointers/README.md

 Reference Counter offers semi-automatic counting of references to program resources such as memory.
 A user accesses the provided reference-counting capability simply by defining a non-abstract derived type that

 1. Extends Reference Counter's `ref_reference_t` type and
 2. Implements the so-inherited `free` deferred binding.

-For efficient execution, the user type should be some form of lightweight proxy for a more stateful entity stored elsewhere.
-For example, the user type might contain a Fortran `pointer` associated with some other object or it might contain a "shadow" object that is essentially an identifier for a larger object being a allocated in C or C++.
+Because the reference-counting algorithm involves copying references in certain circumstances, the user type that extends s`ref_reference_t` should be a lightweight proxy for a more stateful entity stored elsewhere.
+For example, the user type might contain a Fortran `pointer` associated with some other object or it might contain a "shadow" object that serves as an identity tag for a larger object allocated (and later freed) in C or C++ at the direction of the user's Fortran program.

 For more background in the design philosophy and internal mechanics of Reference Counter, see the papers by [Rouson, Xia & Xu (2010)] and [Rouson, Morris & Xia (2012)].